langchain-ai/langchain/docs/modules/agents/tools.md

 - Notes: Calls the Serp API and then parses results.
 - Requires LLM: No

+**wolfram-alpha**
+- Tool Name: Wolfram Alpha
+- Tool Description: A wolfram alpha search engine.
+Useful for when you need to answer questions about Math, Science, Technology, Culture, Society and Everyday Life.
+Input should be a search query.
+- Notes: Calls the Wolfram Alpha API and then parses results.
+- Requires LLM: No

 **requests**
 - Tool Name: Requests
 - Tool Description: A portal to the internet.
 Use this when you need to get specific content from a site.
 Input should be a specific url, and the output will be all the text on that page.